timblegoorn/Combat-Companion/README.md

 Future features will include:
 - Dynamic and improved saving and loading system to save and access a list of custom PCs and monsters with option to export and import
 - Keeping track of special features like breath weapons
-- Apply dammage in bulk (e.g., fireball cast, mark which enemies are hit, roll Dex saves, and automatically apply damage appropriately)
+- Apply damage in bulk (e.g., fireball cast, mark which enemies are hit, roll Dex saves, and automatically apply damage appropriately)
 - Further implementation of the Open5E API to access spell descriptions dynamically
 - Polish